-Our Results of Operations discussion and analysis presents a review for the three months ended March 31, 2023 and 2022 and period-over-period comparisons between these periods.
+Our Results of Operations discussion and analysis presents a review for the three months and six months ended June 30, 2023 and 2022 and period-over-period, as well as year-over-year, comparisons between these periods.

 Certain amounts presented in prior periods within the following discussions of our financial results have been reclassified to conform with the current year presentation.